Dentalium/Shiny_apps/myapps/01_segment_plot/README.md

 ![note](note.png)

 The input nodes should be a tab-delimited text file, in which the first column is the names of the nodes and the second column is the absolute coordinate (e.g. the base or the amino acid count) of the notes.
 The order of the nodes will be placed correctly and the coordinate will be normalized to a constant total length.

+The result will be a vector graph in PDF format which can be scaled freely.